Looking for retirees that want to make a differance.

 John Shinavier, MA, RYT, Life Coach [please take a moment and rate the blog with a star or two.
 By leaving me your E mail and a response to a blog, it helps me help you more specifically.

 Working with clients that are plagued by depression, as well as having a life long relationship with it myself, I think I can speak with some experience as to the effects that it can have on one’s life.
 For myself, I found that living without treating ” it”, was a huge waste of time.
-Depression, among other side effects, can stop one from getting on with the life that they want.
+Depression can stop one from getting on with the life they want.

 Because of licensing agreements, most therapists cannot discuss one antidepressant against another with clients.
-This is, as they say, a doctors field of expertise.
-I have often found the local Pharmacist to have more time and more information when comparing the side effects of say Prozac or Lexepro to a potential consumer, than a doctor who doesn’t have the time for such a discussion.
+This is a doctors field of expertise.
+I have often found the local Pharmacist to have more time and more information when comparing the side effects of say Prozac versus Lexepro to a potential consumer, than a doctor who doesn’t have the time for such a discussion.

 So, hopefully, without too many changes of medication, you find the one that works for you.
-It gives you choices, that months prior to taking the medication you never thought that you had.
-It raises your tolerance and enjoyment of life.
+The first thing you may notice is that you now have choices, that months prior to taking the medication you never thought you had.
+It raises your tolerance for anxiety and gives you time for doing more of what you love.
 You have hope and dreams that now don’t seem all that impossible to achieve.

 What I’ve yet to find is an easily understandable discussion or article that illuminates what a client who is beginning to feel better should explore while in this new state of awareness.